chunhuizng/mllm-video-captioner/README.md

 [Paper link](https://arxiv.org/pdf/2502.13363):
 {Chunhui Zhang*, Yiren Jian*}, Zhongyu Ouyang, Soroush Vosoughi

 Accepted to the 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics (NAACL 2025).
-The first two authors contributed equally and were listed in random order
+The first two authors contributed equally and were listed in random order.

+Compared to open source models with minimal resource usage, we have ranked the top 2 best performers on the paperwithcode leaderboard.

 ## Overview